YosysHQ-GmbH/blog_yosyshq/content/post/2023/05-colorlight-part-2.md

     endmodule

-This piece of verilog will take the clock input from the onboard oscillator, divide it by 500 thousand and output the divided clock to output led_o.
+This piece of Verilog will take the clock input from the onboard oscillator, divide it by 500 thousand and output the divided clock to output led_o.

 I've called the file `blink.v`.
 Now we need to synthesize it using `yosys`:

     yosys -p "synth_ecp5 -top top -json blink.json" blink.v

 It is important to specify the top module by name using the `-top <name>` option.
-Otherwise yosys may pick the wrong module as the top and later cause an error due to uncoinstrained IOs.
+Otherwise yosys may pick the wrong module as the top and later cause an error due to unconstrained IOs.

 The next step is to assign the logic IOs from the verilog modules to physical pins on the FPGA.
 This is necesary for the Place and Route step and is done by a constraints file.
-Looking up q3k's repository on the 5A-75B board we can find out that the clock is connected to FPGA pin P6, and the onboard led is connected to T6.
+Looking up [q3k's repository](https://github.com/q3k/chubby75/blob/master/5a-75b/hardware_V8.0.md) on the 5A-75B board we can find out that the clock is connected to FPGA pin P6, and the onboard led is connected to T6.
 Here is how the LPF file looks like.
 I saved it as blink.lpf:

     LOCATE COMP "clk_i" SITE "P6";